plabayo/tokio-graceful/README.md

 Special shoutout for this library goes to [the Tokio ecosystem](https://tokio.rs/).
 Those who developed it as well as the folks hanging on the [Tokio discord server](https://discord.gg/tokio).
 The discussions and Q&A sessions with them were very crucial to the development of this project.
+Tokio's codebase is also a gem of examples on what is possible and what are good practices.

 In this context also an extra shoutout to [@tobz](https://github.com/tobz) who gave me the idea of approaching it from an Atomic perspective instead